Lilian Baylis: Influence

 In 1985, English National Opera created an education and outreach department, naming it the Baylis Programme called in Lilian Baylis's honour.
 The Baylis Programme (later called ENO Baylis and recently renamed to ENO Engage) was led for ten years by its founder directors Rebecca Meitlis and David Sulkin.
 Subsequent directors included Steve Moffitt, Alice King-Farlow and Jenny Mollica now CEO of ENO.
 In the Lilian Baylis tradition the work of ENO Engage focusses on those who are new to opera.
 It involves around 12,000 people every year in a wide range of projects, events, courses and performances, with a goal of developing creative responses to opera and music theatre; making new work with communities and exploring individual creativity as a means of providing access to ENO's productions; and encouraging learning and development through participation of artists and collaboration of resources.

 The current Sadler's Wells Theatre contains a 200-seat theatre named after her, and the National Theatre has a Lilian Baylis Terrace.
 The upper circle in the Old Vic is called the Lilian Baylis Circle.
 A building in West Hampstead used by ENO for rehearsals and production wardrobe is called Lilian Baylis House.
-In Vauxhall the Lillian Baylis Secondary School is also named in her honour.
+In Vauxhall the Lilian Baylis Secondary School is also named in her honour.
 There is a Lilian Baylis Rose, and the Royal Victoria Hall Foundation administers the annual Lilian Baylis Awards for promising acting students.
 A street alongside Waterloo station is named Baylis Road.